 How can you be different with your images?
 How can you take risks?

-Kelly Diels talks about the Female Lifestyle Empowerment Brand and why it’s a problem.
+Kelly Diels talks about the Female Lifestyle Empowerment Brand and how certain kinds of imagery can be problematic.
 A lot of status quo imagery in the coaching world is rooted in creating a false story of authority and privilege.
 How can you tell a different and more unique story?
+Can you look outside the coaching industry for inspiration?

 So there you have it, all my tips on planning a lifestyle brand photoshoot for your coaching business!
 I’d love to know if this has been helpful, pop me a comment below!